aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

 }
 ```

-You can register to listen for this state change anywhere in your app with `.addUserStateListener`, such as in `viewDidLoad()` in the above example.
-If you want to cancel the re-login process, for instance if your application is shared among multiple users of the device or a user clicks "cancel" on the re-login attempt, you can call `releaseSignInWait()` to terminate the call and then call a `signOut()`.
+You can register to listen for state changes anywhere in your application with `.addUserStateListener`.
+If you want to cancel the re-authentication process, for instance if your application is shared among multiple users of the device, or a user clicks "cancel" on the re-login attempt, you can call `releaseSignInWait()` to terminate the call,then call `signOut()`.

 #### AWS Credentials

-AWS Credentials are used for signing requests to services that use AWS IAM, and for mobile clients they are provided by Amazon Cognito Identity Pools.
-Similar to JWT tokens, `AWSMobileClient` will return valid AWS Credentials from your cache immediately if they have not expired.
-If they are expired they will be refreshed using the JWT token that has been federated if the session is authenticated.
-For Guest scenarios they will be automatically refreshed.
+AWS credentials are used for signing requests to services that use AWS IAM, and for mobile clients they are provided by Amazon Cognito Federated Identity Pools.
+Similar to JWT tokens, AWSMobileClient will return valid AWS credentials from the cache immediately if they have not expired.
+If they are expired, and the session is authenticated, the credentials will be refreshed using the refresh token.
+For unauthenticated sessions, the temporary guest credentials will be automatically refreshed in the background.

-### Offline support
+### Offline Support

-`AWSMobileClient` is optimized to account for applications transitioning from offline to online connectivity, and refreshing credentials at the appropriate time so that errors do not occur when actions are taken and connectivity is not available.
-In no cases will the `AWSMobileClient` automatically sign out a user if connectivity is not available.
+AWSMobileClient is optimized to account for applications transitioning from offline to online connectivity.
+It will refresh credentials at the appropriate time so that errors do not occur when actions are while offline.
+In no cases will AWSMobileClient automatically sign out a user if connectivity is not available.
 You must always make an explicit `signOut()` call for a user to be signed out of a session.

+> **Note**: Credentials are stored in the Xcode keychain.
+This is an encrypted container.
+This also means that even after an uninstall/re-install of the app, if a session is authenticated and credentials are present in the keychain, the user will then be automatically logged in (if they have not signed out).

-In most cases if you are offline and make a service request, and your tokens are valid, the `AWSMobileClient` will pass the request directly to the service client.
+In most cases if you are offline and make a service request, and your tokens are valid, AWSMobileClient will pass the request directly to the service client.
 Therefore it is your responsibility to check network connectivity.
-In the case of the AWS AppSync client it supports offline operations and the request will be enqueued and automatically sent when connectivity is restored, refreshing credentials if necessary.
-[See the API guide for more information on AppSync](./api).
+In contrast, the AWS AppSync client supports offline operations and requests will be enqueued and automatically sent when connectivity is restored.
+[See the API guide for more information on AppSync](/sdk/api/graphql?platform=ios).

-If you are offline and make a service request, and your tokens are **NOT** valid, the service request will be blocked and notifications for `signedOutUserPoolsTokenInvalid` or `signedOutFederatedTokensInvalid` will be sent to the listener.
-In the case of the AppSync client this can be ignored and the queries will come from cache or mutations enqueued with credentials automatically refreshing upon reconnection.
-For all other services, if this happens and you are offline you should not make the service request until you come back online, at which point the `AWSMobileClient` will automatically re-enter the token refresh flow outlined above and then make the service call with the updated credentials.
+If you are offline and make a service request, and your tokens are **NOT** valid, the service request will be blocked and notifications for `signedOutUserPoolsTokenInvalid` or `signedOutFederatedTokensInvalid` will be sent.
+In the case of the AppSync client this can be ignored and the queries will come from cache or mutations enqueued.
+For all other services, if this happens and you are offline you should not make the service request until you come back online, at which point AWSMobileClient will automatically re-enter the token refresh flow outlined above, and make the service call with the refreshed credentials.